minad/consult/README.md

   ;; (setq consult-narrow-key (kbd "C-+")
   ;;       consult-widen-key (kbd "C-+ SPC"))

-  ;; Optional configure a "view" library to be used by `consult-buffer`.
+  ;; Optional configure a view library to be used by `consult-buffer'.
   ;; The view library must provide two functions, one to open the view by name, ;; and one function which must return a list of views as strings.
   ;; Example: https://github.com/minad/bookmark-view/